 A Weebly-based website builder is available to create your store, for instance.
 HTTP/2 enabled servers and Cloudflare CDN integration boost speeds, reducing the chance that customers will abandon the site.
 And when it's time to buy, free Let's Encrypt SSL certificates will give your customers confidence that their payment details are secure.

-At the time of writing, the company quotes 99.996% uptime for the last 12 months, good news when you're running something as important as a web store.
+At the time of writing, the company quotes 99.996% uptime, good news when you're running something as important as a web store.
 Although if you do hit trouble, 24/7 support and automatic daily backups should help you quickly recover the situation.

-1&1 IONOS eCommerce Website Builder is a powerful tool which combines simple template-based web store design with professional features and functionality.
+The IONOS (opens in new tab) eCommerce Website Builder/Online Store is a powerful tool that combines a simple template-based ecommerce website design with professional features and functionality.

 High quality design templates (opens in new tab) help you get up to speed quickly.
 There aren't many, but they look good, and can easily be customized to suit your needs.

-The Pro plan takes your store to the next level by allowing you to sell on eBay and Amazon Marketplace.
-It's an unusual and welcome extra, but the price is relatively high at $42 (£29.99) a month.
+The highest plan takes your store to the next level by increasing the product support to unlimited and allows you to sell on eBay and Amazon Marketplace along with additional improvements.
+It's an unusual and welcome extra, but the price is high at $50 a month (the first six months are priced at $35 per month)

 Wide product support covers physical goods, digital downloads, virtual products (like online courses), for instance.
-There are no limits on the number of products you can sell, and you have many powerful ways to present them.
+With Liquid Web (opens in new tab), there are no limits on the number of products you can sell, and you have many powerful ways to present them.
 The site doesn't just allow customers to choose product variations from a list, for example (color, size, design) – you can show them photos which match their selections.

 Store management tools are just as flexible.
 You can define your own custom order statuses and workflows, automatically offer customers related products, set promotions, create coupons, accept product reviews, manage inventory and more.